 Like most readers, I’ve gotten used to reading books with uninspiring and unreal women characters.
-I have even read a book that has zero women.
+I have even read a book that has no women.
 So naturally, I get excited when I see even a small hint of a personality in a female character.
 Especially when that character is not the protagonist.
 That’s why Hermione Granger blew me away when I first read Harry Potter.
 She is smart, helpful and resourceful, and sometimes more of a hero than Harry.
 But she is also an annoying know-it-all who follows rules to a fault.
 Even with a wand in her hand, in an imaginary world, she felt very real to me.

 I felt the same delight when I read Ponniyin Selvan.

 Just to clarify — all of Kalki’s characters, male and female, are brilliant.
 I could tell that he was a huge believer in the good of humanity and that he was a romantic.
 The men are handsome and the women are goddesses walking on earth.
 They are too good to be true but I liked Ponniyin Selvan in spite of that.
 It’s partly because of the gripping narration and humor in his storytelling.
 But the key reason is that I was completely taken in after I met the first formidable female in the book.
 This kind of equality in the attention given to male and female characters is what, I thought, the world was moving towards.
-But never did I realize that it was done and dusted sixty years ago.
+But I never thought that it was done and dusted sixty years ago.

-Note — Though Ponniyin Selvan (PS) is based on real events, for the purposes of this article, I am treating it as complete fiction.
+Note — Though Ponniyin Selvan (PS) is based on real events, for the purpose of this article, I am treating it as complete fiction.
 So what you’ll call history, I call spoiler.
-Though I have tried to steer clear of the must-never-know spoilers, you will get some nice-to-not-know spoilers by reading this.
+I have tried to steer clear of the must-never-know spoilers, you will get some nice-to-not-know spoilers by reading this.
 You’ve been warned.
 Now, let’s meet the women.

 Kundhavai, the patriot